qiankunli/qiankunli.github.io/_posts/Technology/CoreOS/2015-03-06-kubernetes_introduction_4.md

     REDIS_MASTER_PORT_6379_TCP_PORT=6379
     REDIS_MASTER_PORT_6379_TCP_ADDR=10.0.0.11

-This does imply an ordering requirement - any Service that a Pod wants to access must be created before the Pod itself, or else the environment variables will not be populated.
+This does imply an ordering requirement - **any Service that a Pod wants to access must be created before the Pod itself**, or else the environment variables will not be populated.
 DNS does not have this restriction.

 ### DNS